Fossil-fuel giant Russia tiptoes toward low-carbon future | The Japan Times

 The document, almost 70 pages long, outlines four main scenarios for Russia’s low-carbon development through to midcentury.

-“This strategy draft is the first comprehensive attempt of the federal government to look into Russia’s economic development trajectory towards 2050 climate goals,” said Mikhail Rasstrigin, Russia’s deputy minister of economic development.
+“This strategy draft is the first comprehensive attempt of the federal government to look into Russia’s economic development trajectory toward 2050 climate goals,” said Mikhail Rasstrigin, Russia’s deputy minister of economic development.

 “Importantly, it sets specific goals for the key areas where the bulk of energy efficiency effects could be reaped,” he added.
 According to the plan, those areas are industry, buildings, energy generation and transport.